 In 2012, results of a study conducted by researchers at Facebook and the University of Milan were released that found that the average number of acquaintances separating any two people in the world is 4.74.
-Until now it was held there were six degrees of separation.
+Until then it was held there were six degrees of separation.
 That number came from a 1967 study that utilized 296 volunteers sending messages using postcards sent through the postal service.
 The new study used a group that was a bit larger: 721 million.
 That’s how many Facebook users there were then in the world.

-Six Degrees of Kevin Bacon is a still popular parlor game employed to link seemingly unrelated film and television stars to one another.
-It is fascinating to think that the world is so interrelated that we are separated from a stranger on another continent by such few people, all due to the many different communication platforms available throughout the industrialized world and more and more often in countries with emerging economies.
+Six Degrees of Kevin Bacon is still a popular parlor game employed to link seemingly unrelated film and television stars to one another.
+It’s fascinating to think that the world is so interrelated that we are separated from a stranger on another continent by such few people, all due to the many different communication platforms available throughout the industrialized world and more and more often in countries with emerging economies.

 But are we really separated by even four or five people?
-I believe we are not separated at all; that the sense that people are foreign, far away or unknown to us is an illusion.
+I believe we are not separated at all; that the sense that people are foreign, far away, or unknown to us is an illusion.
 In reality there is no separation.
-Christianity refers to all people as being the body of Christ and one of the Vedic (Hindu) understandings of life is that we are all part of the same pulsing cosmic consciousness dependent upon one another and all things to exist.
+Christianity refers to all people as being the Body of Christ and one of the Vedic [Hindu] understandings of life is that we are all part of the same pulsing cosmic consciousness dependent upon one another and all things to exist.

-Imagine if every time we interacted with someone we said to ourselves, “This person and I are one.”
-“This person is also a manifestation of Jesus.”
+Imagine, if every time we interacted with someone we said to ourselves, “This person and I are one.
+This person is also a manifestation of God.”
 Imagine if we took a moment and saw ourselves within them and allowed ourselves to sense them within us.
-We could never deprive them of food or shelter.
+We could then never deprive them of food or shelter.
 We could never strike them in anger.
 If we did, we would also be doing those things to ourselves.

 Six Degrees of Separation—Four Degrees of Separation—No Degrees of Separation.

 - If you’re on Facebook, have you ever scrolled through the friends list of one of your own friends and discovered that you know the same person?